Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-UK Employment Rights Act Section 98 fair dismissal grounds verification Are the dismissal grounds verified against Section 98 five categories (capability + conduct + redundancy + statutory restriction + some other substantial reason) deterministically?
+UK Employment Rights Act Section 98 fair dismissal grounds verification Are the dismissal grounds verified deterministically against the five fair-reason categories in Employment Rights Act Section 98?
 Rules Engine

 Decision Record